 WGU Texas offers bachelor’s, master’s, or post-baccalaureate teacher preparation programs that lead to licensure in the state of Texas.

 Below is the standard process for earning your initial teaching license in the state of Texas through WGU Texas.
-For answers to specific questions, speak to an Enrollment Counselor.
+For answers to specific questions, please read the FAQ below.